-- We Have an Independent and Diverse Board Four of our five directors are independent.
-Three of our five directors are diverse persons, and one of the three diverse directors identifies with an under represented diverse ethnicity. - 0 We Have Majority Voting for Directors We have adopted majority voting for directors pursuant to which nominees who fail to achieve an affirmative majority of votes cast must submit their resignation. - O We Hold Annual Elections for Directors We do not have a staggered board. - 0 We Assess Board Performance We conduct regular evaluations of our Board and Committees. - Our Independent Directors Meet Without Management Our independent directors meet regularly in executive sessions without management present. - We Have a Stock Ownership Policy We require both our named executive officers and our directors to maintain a meaningful ownership stake at levels specified in our stock ownership policy. - Our Key Committees are Independent We have fully independent Audit, Compensation and Nominating and Corporate Governance Committees. - 0 We Do Not Have a "Poison Pill" We do not maintain a stockholder rights plan.
+- We Have an Independent and Diverse Board Five of our six directors are independent.
+Three of our six directors are diverse persons, and two of our directors identify with an under-represented diverse ethnicity. - We Have Majority Voting for Directors We have adopted majority voting for directors pursuant to which nominees who fail to achieve an affirmative majority of votes cast must submit their resignation. - We Hold Annual Elections for Directors We do not have a staggered board. - We Assess Board Performance We conduct regular evaluations of our Board and Committees. - Our Independent Directors Meet Without Management Our independent directors meet regularly in executive sessions without management present. - We Have a Stock Ownership Policy We require both our named executive officers and our directors to maintain a meaningful ownership stake at levels specified in our stock ownership policy. - Our Key Committees are Independent We have fully independent Audit, Compensation and Nominating and Corporate Governance Committees. - We Do Not Have a "Poison Pill" We do not maintain a stockholder rights plan.